Class MapSubject

 public final void isEmpty()

-Fails if the map is not empty.
+Checks that the actual map is empty.

 • isNotEmpty